 - Any current or past conditions or diseases that you or a close family member has had.

 - Your history of pregnancy, menstruation, or other sources of bleeding.

-Your doctor will recommend tests to check for low iron levels and anemia.
-They can help find the cause of anemia.
-Tests include:
+You'll have tests to help find the cause of anemia.
+Tests may include:

-- A complete blood count (CBC).
-This looks at the shape, color, number, and size of your blood cells.
+- Blood tests.
+These include a complete blood count (CBC), which looks at the shape, color, number, and size of your blood cells.
 And it may include a reticulocyte count, which shows how well the bone marrow is working to make red blood cells.

 To treat iron deficiency anemia, your doctor will look for the cause of the anemia and treat that problem.
 Your doctor can recommend ways to increase your iron levels, such as taking iron supplement pills and eating iron-rich foods.

 Most people start to feel better after a few weeks of taking iron pills.
 But don't stop taking them, even if you feel better.
 You'll need to keep taking the pills for several months to build up the iron in your body.

 You may need to get iron through an I.V. if you have problems with the iron pills.
 If your anemia is severe, your doctor may give you a blood transfusion.

 If you have iron deficiency anemia, your doctor may suggest taking iron supplement pills.
 Taking iron pills and getting enough iron in your food will correct most cases of iron deficiency anemia.